karam-khanna/project-apollo/doc/documentation.md

 ## 1. Introduction
 ### Purpose
-Mutuals is a web-based application designed to simplify the process of finding and connecting with individuals who share a common interest in playing sports during the weekend.
-Users can input their sport preferences and availability, facilitating the formation of groups with similar interests and schedules.
-The application uses an algorithm that runs every Thursday, creating groups of users who can connect through a group chat to plan and organize their sporting events.
+Mutuals is a web-based application designed to simplify the process of finding and connecting with individuals who share a common interest in playing sports or games during the weekend.
+Users can input their activity preferences and availability, facilitating the formation of groups with similar interests and schedules.
+The application uses an algorithm that runs every Thursday, creating groups of users who can connect through a group chat to plan and organize their group events.

 ### Target Audience
-This document is intended for Emory College students with a valid emory.edu email address.
-The deliberate restriction to Emory College students is implemented for security purposes, ensuring a controlled and secure user environment in alignment with our commitment to maintaining the utmost standards of safety and confidentiality.
+This application is intended for Emory University students with a valid emory.edu email address.
+The deliberate restriction to Emory University students is implemented for security purposes, ensuring a controlled and secure user environment in alignment with our commitment to maintaining the utmost standards of safety and confidentiality.

 ### App Overview
 Users start by creating a comprehensive profile and completing an onboarding form.
 Subsequently, they can input their availability through an intuitive calendar interface for the upcoming weekend.
 Every Thursday, our algorithm curates a personalized selection of events based on user time preferences and interests.
 Users receive invitations to these events and can choose to accept or decline.
 Upon acceptance, they join a dedicated group chat, fostering effective coordination with their peers.
 To maintain a secure and respectful environment, the app features a reporting page where users can promptly flag any instances of unauthorized behavior.